percona/percona-server-mongodb-operator/source/backups.rst

    .. _backups.scheduled-s3-iam:

-   Using AWS EC2 instances for backups makes it possible to automate access to AWS S3 buckets based on IAM Roles for Service Accounts with no need to specify the S3 credentials explicitly.
+   Using AWS EC2 instances for backups makes it possible to automate access to AWS S3 buckets based on `IAM roles <https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/iam-roles.html>` for Service Accounts with no need to specify the S3 credentials explicitly.
    Following steps are needed to turn this feature on:

    * Create the `IAM instance profile <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ and the permission policy within where you specify the access level that grants the access to S3 buckets.